 Creative Technology Volunteer Program in Split - Croatia

 Curious about volunteering with Creative Technologies in Croatia?
 International Volunteer HQ’s Creative Technologies project enables volunteers to gain experience creating and running awareness campaigns about important contemporary social issues.
-Volunteers will be able to make the most of their existing technical and marketing skills to help local NGOs design and implement campaigns that encourage the local community to take action on a number of issues including women’s rights, gender equality, marine conservation, environmental issues or animal protection.
+Volunteers will be able to develop their technical and creative skills to help local NGOs take action on a number of issues, which may include but are not limited to: women’s rights, gender equality, marine conservation, environmental issues and animal protection.

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Raise awareness of important social and environmental issues

 Enjoy the urban and natural beauty of Split, Croatia

 What to expect and how you'll make an impact

 NGOs in Croatia tackle a diverse range of issues and need skilled volunteers who can make a big impact by increasing the reach and exposure of their campaigns.

 As a Creative Technologies volunteer you could be helping NGOs that focus on women’s rights, gender equality, marine conservation, environmental issues or animal protection.
 There is often the opportunity to help NGOs with their core work to gain understanding of what they do and why.
 Tasks will vary depending on the placement but can include:

 - Shooting and editing videos